 Once you have the SMB shares and permissions set up, SSH into your Qumulo cluster and run the following QQ CLI command to hide the shares from unauthorized users:

-qq smb_modify_settings --hide-shares-from-unauthorized-hosts true
+qq smb_modify_settings --hide-shares-from-unauthorized-users true

 That’s all you need to do!